kubeflow/kfp-tekton/guides/kfp_tekton_install.md

 ### IBM Cloud Kubernetes Service (IKS)

    1. [Create an IBM Cloud cluster](https://www.kubeflow.org/docs/ibm/create-cluster/) or if you have an existing cluster, please follow the [initial setup for an existing cluster](https://master.kubeflow.org/docs/distributions/ibm/create-cluster/#connecting-to-an-existing-cluster)
-   2. **Important**: Configure the IKS cluster with [IBM Cloud Block Storage Setup](https://www.kubeflow.org/docs/ibm/deploy/install-kubeflow-on-iks/#ibm-cloud-block-storage-setup)
+   2. **Important**: Configure the IKS cluster with [IBM Cloud Group ID Storage Setup](https://www.kubeflow.org/docs/distributions/ibm/deploy/install-kubeflow-on-iks/#storage-setup-for-a-classic-ibm-cloud-kubernetes-cluster)

 ### OpenShift

-   Follow the instructions at [Deploy Kubeflow Pipelines with Tekton backend on OpenShift Container Platform](./kfp-tekton-openshift.md).
-Depending on your situation, you can choose between the two approaches:
+   Depending on your situation, you can choose between the two approaches to set up the pipeline engine on Openshift:
-   1. Leverage OpenShift Pipelines (built on Tekton)
+   1. Leverage [OpenShift Pipelines](https://docs.openshift.com/container-platform/4.7/cicd/pipelines/installing-pipelines.html) (built on Tekton)
    2. Install Tekton as part of deployment

+   Once you decided your approach, follow the [Standalone Kubeflow Pipelines with Tekton Backend Deployment](#standalone-kubeflow-pipelines-with-tekton-backend-deployment) to install the Kubeflow Pipeline Stack.

 ### Other Cloud Providers or On-Prem Kubernetes Deployment